RobertARandolph/AdmiralBumbleBee.com/DAW-Wants.md

 [^note]: I can press a note on my MIDI keyboard faster without looking than pressing a keyboard key.
 Likewise the same for a chord, which encodes more information than a single key, thereby it's more efficient.
 I have an 88-key weighted controller right in front of me in the same place for the last ~10 years.
 [^modifiers]: On QWERTY (which I don't use) Ex 1: Ctrl-Q - 1.6pts.
 Q is 1 point.
 Ctrl is 0.2, Z is 0.2, A is 0.2. ------ Ex 2: Command-Shift-Y - 3.4pts.
 Y is 1 pt.
 Shift is 0.2pt, Alt is 0.2, distance between shift and alt is 0.2, z is 0.2, x is 0.2, F is 0.2, G or T is 0.2.
 [^context]: This is anytime that I need to stop and process "where" I am in the software.
 If pressing "Q" does something when the track is selected, but does something different when the track control panel is selected, then I need to (potentially stop and) recognize my current action context before pressing Q.

+### Bias

+If you can't tell, I'm **HEAVILY** biased towards pressing a single button to do something.
+I'm also heavily biased against pausing to identify context.
+These happen to be related.

+Everytime you touch the mouse, you must do (in some form, even [with my mouse anchoring method]({% post_url 2016-12-30-Better-mouse-usage-through-anchoring %}) or a tablet in absolute positioning mode [both of which I use]) these things:

+* Identify the cursor location.
+* Identify the current state of the software that you want to interact with.
+* Evaluate if the state of the software matches what's necessary to interact with it in the manner you want.
+* Move the mouse.
+* Track the cursor location.
+* Move the mouse.
+* Track the cursor location.
+* Move the mouse.
+* Track the cursor location.
+  * Yes, this happens many times whether you realize it or not.
+    * If you pay attention, you'll notice that you overshoot your location much more than you realize!
+* Interact with the software.
+  * Probably move the mouse->track the mouse.
+* Check context to make sure nothing has changed.
+* Let go of the mouse and forget where the cursor is.

+These things happen fairly fast for most people, but they also take more time and brainpower than you think.

+My preferred alternative is software that doesn't change state until you interact with it, and there is a way to reset the software's to a known state.
+Generally this means using single-button presses that _do one thing_ or error.
+That is rare in software, so my second preference is that I can reset to a known state, and perform a series of idempotent actions.

+To phrase it differently: **I want to close my eyes, interact with my computer, and know exactly what happens.**

+I don't want to press a key and it does something different because I have the wrong window up, or wrong thing selected or the playhead is running or it's the wrong time of day or I ate the wrong breakfast...

+I want an interactive action do to the same thing _always_, or error if not possible.

 # Memorable Shortcuts